Mikey-Simmons/Mikey-Simmons/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms
 - 👯 I’m looking to collaborate on React.js Projects.
 - 🤔 I’m looking for help with Data Structures and Alogorithms.
-- 💬 Ask me about JavaScript or anything related to web development.
+- 💬 Ask me about JavaScript, Python or anything related to web development.
 - 📫 How to reach me: mikeysimmons425@gmail.com
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I have a Dalmatian named Big Lou.